“It feels great to be going back to normal again!” says kinesiology major Brendé Yoshizumi, a UH Hilo Vulcan on the women’s soccer team.

 UH President David Lassner asks that everyone be respectful of an individual’s choice to continue to wear a face mask and abide by signs that may be posted outside individual offices requesting that masks be worn for the protection of others.
 “Mahalo for all you have done to elevate our collective understanding of personal safety during this devastating pandemic.
 You have demonstrated our capacity to look beyond ourselves and to care for others.”

 Masking is still strongly encouraged in crowded indoor spaces and required for those who have contracted the virus.
-More information can be found at UH COVID-19 Guidelines and UH Hilo COVID-19 Guidelines.
+More information can be found at UH Hilo COVID-19 Guidelines.

 -New mask policy story from UH System News.
 For UH Hilo Stories: widescreen photos by student photographer Anthony Akau.
 Student writer Maisie Paulson contributed UH Hilo Vulcan quotations and profile photos.